ECM3432/Chalkstone-Council/README.md

 # User Experience (UX)

 ## Development Method
 The project followed an Agile methodology with iterative planning and development.
-The MoSCoW method was used to prioritize features:
+The MoSCoW method was used to prioritise features:
 - **Must Have**: Issue logging, user authentication, analytics, role-based access, filtering.
 - **Should Have**: OAuth login, commenting system.
 - **Could Have**: Ability to upload images and geo-location to issues.